Make a difference in Human Resources!

 - Ensure pay practices remain compliant with federal, state, and local regulations.

-- Bachelor's degree in Business Administration, Human Resources, Finance or other related field preferred.
+- Bachelor's degree in Business Administration, Human Resources, Finance, or another related field preferred.

-- 2 years experience in a hospital or healthcare related environment preferred.
+- Two years of experience in a hospital or healthcare related environment preferred.

 Cedars-Sinai will consider for employment qualified applicants with criminal histories, in accordance with the Los Angeles Fair Chance Initiative for Hiring.